openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Technical responsibilities of maintainers include:

 * Understanding the current component architecture and implementation
 * Ensuring that basic documentation for the component exists and is accurate
 * The ability to solve or escalate issues facing users of the component
 * Ensure that dependencies are updated as needed to avoid security risks or use of components that or not fit for use, e.g., unsupported, not maintained, or at their end-of-life.
 * Having a documented technical vision for the evolution of the component
-* The ability to assess the appropriateness of proposed changes to or extensions of the component
+* The ability to promptly triage incoming requests that propose changes to or extensions of the component, assessing their appropriateness and/or routing them to proper reviewers
 * Understanding the role of the component in the overall platform and how it interacts with other components
 * Must be available to participate in the comment period for Core Contributor nominees who have been nominated to commit code to the maintainer's repo(s), as part of the `Core Contributor Program`_

 It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilites.
 The maintaining team must have ways of direct contact, such as an email address and a GitHub team, that anyone can use to get ahold of someone - it is completely acceptable for the team to figure out arrangements for list monitoring, such as an "on-call" rotation.

 Prerequisites
 -------------